-A student with a personal religious belief, requesting to be excused from class or an educational activity for a work-restricted religious holiday, shall notify the NSU Assistant Dean for Student Development at mmichell@nova.edu or (954) 262-7281 within three (3) calendar days after the start of the semester.
+A student with a personal religious belief, requesting to be excused from class or an educational activity for a work-restricted religious holiday, shall notify the NSU Assistant Dean for Student Development, Benjamin O. Johnson Ph.D. at BJ379@nova.edu or (954) 262-7281 within three (3) calendar days after the start of the semester.
 See the NSU Student Handbook, Religious Holidays policy section.
 Visit nova.edu/studentconduct/religious-holiday-policy.html for more information.